-As of September 30, 2016, the Company had cash, cash equivalents and available-for-sale investments of \$47.0 million.
-The Company believes that its existing cash, cash equivalents and available-for-sale investments will be sufficient to fund operations and capital expenditures into the fourth quarter of 2017.
-The Company had an accumulated deficit of \$152.8 million as of September 30, 2016.
+As of March 31, 2017, the Company had cash, cash equivalents and available-for-sale investments of \$34.1 million.
+The Company believes that its existing cash, cash equivalents and available-for-sale investments will be sufficient to fund operations and capital expenditures into the third quarter of 2018.
+The Company had an accumulated deficit of \$166.3 million as of March 31, 2017.

-On November 12, 2015, the Company filed a shelf registration statement on Form S-3 (the "Registration Statement"), and entered into a Sales Agreement with Cowen and Company, LLC (the "Sales Agreement") to establish an at-the-market ("ATM") equity offering program pursuant to which they are able, with the Company's authorization, to offer and sell up to \$40 million of the Company's Common Stock at prevailing market prices from time to time.
+On November 12, 2015, the Company filed a shelf registration statement on Form S-3 (the "Registration Statement"), and entered into a Sales Agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") to establish an at-the-market ("ATM") equity offering program pursuant to which they are able, with the Company's authorization, to offer and sell up to \$40 million of the Company's Common Stock at prevailing market prices from time to time.
 The Registration Statement became effective on January 12, 2016.
-As of September 30, 2016, the Company had not commenced sales under this program.
+The Company will pay Cowen a commission equal to 3% of the gross proceeds of the sales price of all shares sold through it as sales agent under the Sales Agreement.
+The offering costs are offset against proceeds from the sale of common stock under this agreement.
+The Company filed a prospectus supplement on March 16, 2017 because the Company is currently subject to General Instruction I.B.6 of Form S-3, which limits the amounts that the Company may sell under the Registration Statement.
+For the three months ended March 31, 2017, the Company sold 93,512 shares of common stock under the Sales Agreement for aggregate gross proceeds of \$0.2 million.
+Total offering costs of \$0.1 million were offset against the proceeds from the sale of common stock.